 You can submit your feedback by completing the webform below, emailing the Patient Experience Team on firstname.lastname@example.org or by completing one of the surveys detailed on this page.

 Is there a member of staff, ward, department, who in your opinion have gone above and beyond to support you and your family?
-Click here to send a thank you message or you can use the template below and email it to firstname.lastname@example.org.
+You can send a thank you message using the template below, click on the 'Send a Thank You' bar, and email it to email@example.com.

 The Trust uses the Friends and Family Test (FFT) to monitor patient experience at ward and department level.
 FFT results are gained via text message, interactive voice message, FFT cards, QR codes or online surveys.
 Click here to view our Friends and Family page in order to provide your feedback.